comma1/ACA/README.md

 1. <a href='https://www.arduino.cc/en/Main/Software'>Install Arduino IDE (version >= 1.8.5)</a>

-2. <a href='https://github.com/comma1/ACA/tree/master/Arduino'>Download Arduino Source Code and Compile</a>
+2. <a href='https://github.com/comma1/ACA/tree/master/Arduino'>Download & Compile Arduino Source Code</a>

 3. Equipp Arduino UNO with CAN Bus Shield as shown in Fig. 1 so that Arduino UNO can communicate through CAN.
 Connecting OBD-II port cable to DB9 port as shown in Fig. 2, and USB cable to USB 2.0 port of a laptop.